-- Student evaluations (administered by CIHS at the conclusion of each Quarter and by the Student Advisory Senate at mid-Quarter each Quarter).
-All student evaluations keep students' identities confidential.
-The Dean of Academic Affairs writes summaries of each Quarter's evaluations and shares those with the faculty, with recommendations for improvement of teaching and student learning. - Observation by the Dean of Academic Affairs (The Dean observes at least one class session conducted by each faculty member on an annual basis). - Faculty self-evaluation (Each faculty member completes a self-evaluation annually). - Faculty scholarship survey (Each faculty member completes, and is evaluated on, this survey, which assesses status on several kinds of scholarship.
+- Student evaluations (administered by CIHS at the conclusion of each Quarter; individual course data are shared with the individual faculty along with recommendations for improvement; aggregated results are analyzed/summarized by the Dean of Academic Affairs and shared with all faculty and students along with conclusions about university-wide improvement).
+All student evaluations keep students' identities confidential. - Observation by the Dean of Academic Affairs (The Dean observes at least one class session conducted by each faculty member on an annual basis). - Faculty self-evaluation (Each faculty member completes a Faculty Evaluation Rubric for each course taught each